ox-ai/oxdb-lite/README.md

 - **ox-db** is an open-source, AI-native vector embedding database tailored for efficient storage and retrieval of vector embeddings.
 It is also designed to support the construction of Retrieval-Augmented Generation (RAG) systems, making it an ideal solution for managing knowledge databases in AI assistant applications.

-- ox-db is custamized to run in navtive machine with minimal memory and uses onnx models in **[ox-onnx](https://github.com/ox-ai/ox-onnx.git)** runtime for embadding

-- ox-db is uses **[ox-onnx](https://github.com/ox-ai/ox-onnx.git)** embadding interface model for generating vectore embaddings from data
+- ox-db is custamized to run in navtive machine with minimal memory and uses onnx models in **[ox-onnx](https://github.com/ox-ai/ox-onnx.git)** runtime for generating vectore embaddings from data

 - ox-db is build on top of **[ox-doc](https://github.com/ox-ai/ox-doc.git)** core ox-db data management and documents handelling storage retrieval serialization presistance are all done using **[ox-doc](https://github.com/ox-ai/ox-doc.git)**